Cyanocobalamin reductase (cyanide-eliminating)

 The 3 substrates of this enzyme are cob(I)alamin, cyanide, and NADP^{+}, whereas its 3 products are cyanocob(III)alamin, NADPH, and H^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those that oxidize metal ions and use NAD+ or NADP+ as an electron acceptor (for that oxidization reaction).
 The systematic name of this enzyme class is cob(I)alamin, cyanide:NADP+ oxidoreductase.
 Other names in common use include cyanocobalamin reductase, cyanocobalamin reductase (NADPH, cyanide-eliminating), cyanocobalamin reductase (NADPH, CN-eliminating), and NADPH:cyanocob(III)alamin oxidoreductase (cyanide-eliminating).
 This enzyme participates in porphyrin and chlorophyll metabolism.
 It uses one cofactor, FAD.

+Humans have one gene producing a protein with this enzymatic activity, MMACHC.
+This enzyme also has alkylcobalamin reductase activity.